hagerhink/swingly/README.md

 https://www.npmjs.org/package/pageres

 # TODO:
-Change to gulp instead of Grunt
+* Change to gulp instead of Grunt
-Add better build step
+* Add better build step
-Add some kind of state handling for components
+* Add some kind of state handling for components
-Make everything more robust
+* Make everything more robust
-Refactor all the codes
+* Refactor all the codes
-Add bootstrap
+* Add bootstrap
-Add fontawesome
+* Add fontawesome
-Add placeholder images
+* Add placeholder images
-Add possibility to use other template engines and css precompilers
+* Add possibility to use other template engines and css precompilers
+* Add better examples, more components and use cases